——- Updated January 2019 ——-

 I instantly knew that the crib was going to be on Wall 2 because I prefer not to place it under the window, and it would interfere with the entrance on Wall 4.
 I placed the changing table opposite the crib to balance the other side of the room.
 The nursing/reading chair placed itself in the corner.
 My client also requested a little library corner for her baby, and these book ledges on the wall do not take up any floor space.
 In a large room it's helpful to lay an area rug to ground the furniture spread around.
 This 8'x10' zigzag rug really does the trick, plus it's another dose of color in a room with neutral walls and carpet.
 There is plenty of room for tummy time and playtime in this open floor plan.

-Take a look at this 3D Perspective of the crib wall!
+Take a look at this 3D Collage of the crib wall!
 It definitely feels fun and colorful, don't you agree?
 Now look below to see how my clients implemented my design plans.
 They definitely captured the essence of my design, while finding a few alternatives.
 I'm just so happy they love their nursery!

 David and Dana live across the country from me, but my E-Design Service was the perfect solution to design a room for them.
 It did not interfere with their busy work schedules or mommy's pregnancy fatigue.
 Not even the time-change got in our way.
 Most importantly, I have happy clients.
 That's what it's all about!